CFAC: History

 The April 1922 initial list of commercial broadcasting station grants had also included a second Calgary station, licensed to George M. Bell and transmitting on 430 meters (698 kHz), with the randomly assigned call sign of CFAC.
 On August 26 it was announced that the Herald was taking over operation of CFAC as a second, more powerful station.
 This was in addition to CHCQ, as the announcement noted "The set used during the past four months will not be discarded but is bring installed in the new quarters and will be used in case of accident with the larger machine, thus assuring a continuity of service."

 CFAC's broadcast debut under Herald oversight took place at 7.45 p.m. on August 29.
 Charles Logwood, radio engineer of the Canadian Independent Telephone Co. of Toronto, was credited with installing the CFAC transmitter for the Radio Corporation of Calgary and the Herald.
 (Logwood, a longtime associate of Lee de Forest, had a broadcasting career that dated back to 1916, over experimental station 2XG in New York City).

 The Herald commonly posted its daily broadcasting schedule on its front page.
 Until December 13, 1922 both CFAC and CHCQ were listed, but beginning the next day only CFAC appeared.
 Information on CHCQ's fate is limited, although one later review stated that the station closed sometime in 1924.
 On May 1, 1923 the Herald presented a special program "in celebration of the first anniversary of CFAC", and its historical review combined the earlier broadcasts of CHCQ with those of CFAC that started in August, with a sidebar noting "Before the present radio station of The Herald was built, this set, that was known then as CHCQ, was used to entertain the fans."

 Taylor, Pearson & Carson, a company which would eventually become Selkirk Communications, became a minority partner in CFAC in 1934.
 The station was a private affiliate of the Canadian Radio Broadcasting Commission, which became the Canadian Broadcasting Corporation (CBC) in 1936.
 The station lost its CBC affiliation in 1948, when the CBC launched CBX to serve both Edmonton and Calgary from a Lacombe transmitter site.
 Selkirk became the station's sole owner in 1971, and was acquired by Maclean-Hunter in 1989, which in turn was bought out by Rogers Radio in 1994.

 Like most early radio stations, CFAC changed frequencies a number of times.
-Under the provisions of the North American Regional Broadcasting Agreement it moved to its current frequency assignment of 960 kHz in early 1941.
+Under the provisions of the North American Regional Broadcasting Agreement it moved to its final frequency assignment of 960 kHz in early 1941.

 In 1983, CFAC launched CFHC in Canmore to re-broadcast its programs, a practice that continued until 1992.
-In 2001, CFAC dropped the country music format which had been the station's staple for decades and adopted its current sports format, initially as an affiliate of CHUM Limited's The Team sports network.
+In 2001, CFAC dropped the country music format which had been the station's staple for decades and adopted its later sports format, initially as an affiliate of CHUM Limited's The Team sports network.
 When the Team network was discontinued in 2002, CFAC retained sports programming but was rebranded as The Fan.